 Yes.
-They’re based on four “Delos principles” that, if followed, will reduce time and costs.
-Those are: “Active engagement of the tribunal”; “safe seats, not any seat”; “pragmatism when forming the tribunal”; and “preparation preparation, preparation”.
+They’re an expression of four “Delos principles” that, it believes, if followed reduce time and costs.
+The principles are: “active engagement of the tribunal”; “safe seats, not any seat”; “pragmatism when forming the tribunal”; and “preparation, preparation, preparation”.
 To accompany the second principle it has published a guide to the seats of the world, designating 16 of them “safe”.

-The rules reject an adversarial approach, giving arbitrators a more active role in the proceedings.
-Disputes at Delos are usually heard by sole arbitrators, rather than tribunals, though three-member panels are still an option for cases worth over €5 million.
+Delos tribunals are supposed to avoid the adversarial approach.
+Instead, the tribunal itself “seeks” the truth.
+Disputes will be heard in the main by sole arbitrators, rather than tribunals, though three-member panels are still an option for cases worth over €5 million.

-The early signs are very good.
+Initial signs are encouraging.
 The centre issued its first-ever award in 2017 in a dispute arising from the “smart wearables” industry.
 The case was concluded exactly as advertised, lickety-split.
 A single arbitrator issued the award three months after the cases started.

-Delos duly won the GAR award for innovation by an individual or organisation in 2018.
+In part because of that, Delos won the GAR award for innovation by an individual or organisation in 2018.

-PANEL OF RECOGNIZED INTERNATIONAL MARKET EXPERTS IN FINANCE (PRIME FINANCE)
+PANEL OF RECOGNISED INTERNATIONAL MARKET EXPERTS IN FINANCE (PRIME FINANCE)